 Excerpt from Houstonia Gastronaut writeup by Nick Panzarella.
-You can find the full article here.

 Texas-grown olive oil is just as good as the Mediterranean stuff.

 There have been several reports in the last month on the health benefits of olive oil, and how those benefits are lost on U.S. consumers due to the consumption of poor quality oil.
 Americans either take labels such as "pure" to mean highest quality when in reality "extra-virgin" is the primo designation, or the oil available has gone bad after a long period of transit across the Atlantic.

 These reports generally end by suggesting that American consumers purchase extra-virgin olive oil from California for a fresh alternative to Mediterranean imports.
 A wise choice for most Americans, but we Houstonians are blessed with the ability to take that suggestion a step further and purchase olive oil produced in our own Lone Star State.

 Using mechanical means of extraction without the aid of chemicals or solvents, extra-virgin oil is to olives what fresh-squeezed orange juice is to oranges.
 The freshness and purity allows for the distinct flavors of the olive variety and the terroir—or the taste of the growing region—to come through in the oil.